 3. Now that your controller is connected and switched on, allow Windows to install the necessary drivers.
 This shouldn’t take very long and is a one-and-done process.
 Next time you connect your controller to your PC you won’t need to go through this step.
 Your controller is now connected.

-How to connect Xbox wireless controller to PC: Connect via Bluetooth
+How to connect Xbox controller to PC: Connect via Bluetooth

 Before attempting to connect your Xbox wireless controller via Bluetooth, it’s important to check your controller actually supports the feature.